 - 2 bunches spinach, stems removed, washed well and roughly torn

 - 2 ounces shaved Parmesan, (I shaved it with a vegetable peeler- don’t use the stuff in the green can!)

 - 4 large Safe Eggs

-- In a large nonstick skillet, heat 2 tablespoons oil over medium.
+- In a large nonstick skillet, heat 2 tablespoons of oil over medium.
 Add potatoes; season with salt and pepper.
-Cook, tossing occasionally, until potatoes are tender and browned, 12 to 14 minutes.
+Cook, tossing occasionally until potatoes are tender and browned – 12 to 14 minutes.

-- Meanwhile, in a large salad bowl, combine remaining 2 tablespoons oil with vinegar, mustard, and shallot; season with salt and pepper, and whisk to combine.
+- Meanwhile, in a large salad bowl, combine the remaining 2 tablespoons of oil with vinegar, mustard, and shallot; season with salt and pepper, and whisk to combine.

 - Add spinach and Parmesan to the salad bowl (do not toss); set aside.

 - When potatoes are done cooking, immediately transfer to bowl with spinach and dressing.
 Toss salad until spinach is slightly wilted, and divide among four plates.